Mihai Gafița: Cartea Românească and death

 As argued in 2010 by essayist Magda Ursache, the ascent of Nicolae Ceaușescu as communist leader had ushered in an era of "mock-liberalization", in which there was little room for "literary Stakhanovites" such as Gafița, Ion Vitner, and Leonte Răutu.
 During the second half of 1969, poet Miron Radu Paraschivescu publicly lambasted Vitner and Gafița with his column in România Literară.
 As he noted: M. Gafița [...], that formerly intransigent dogmatic, had changed his dogma into a heartwarming liberalism.
 Which, to make it clear, would not be at all objectionable—quite the contrary.
 But, may we be well understood on this point, M. Gafița has never represented, and cannot ever represent, an authority on literary matters; that he now does not care for Maiorescu, but tomorrow will, is finally indifferent to all of us: indifferent to Maiorescu, indifferent to [our readers], and even indifferent to me personally.
-That is, if M. Gafița were not to occupy a seat, whence he directs the publication of poetry books (and of criticism as well?) at the greatest literary publisher to date.
+That is, if M. Gafița were not to occupy a seat, whence he directs the publication of poetry books (and of criticism as well?) at what is presently the largest literary publishing house.

 From early 1970, Gafița was employed as the inaugural head of Cartea Românească (CR), created as a publishing branch of the USR.
 This initiative revived an interwar publishing house: the old CR had been broken apart in 1948, on charges of being "fascist"; the national communist establishment, which had taken over by 1965, restored is part of a quasi-liberal set of de-Stalinization measures.
 Gafița served in that directorial position throughout his final years, seconded by Preda—who handled the "production of books"—and heading a staff which also included Alexandru Ivasiuc, Alexandru Paleologu, and Dumitru Țepeneag.